+In June 2015, the Company entered into a termination agreement with AstraZeneca (the "Termination Agreement") pursuant to which all licenses granted to AstraZeneca to the Company's portfolio of NHE3 inhibitors, including the Company's lead product candidate, tenapanor, were terminated, except for the limited purpose of allowing AstraZeneca to satisfy its obligations under the Termination Agreement.
 As the AstraZeneca Agreement was terminated in June 2015, the Company recognized the remaining deferred revenue balance of \$43.1 million during the three months ended June 30, 2015.
-Also in the three months ended June 30, 2015, the Company recorded the \$15.0 million upfront payment for the return of the licenses as well as the \$10.0 million payment for reimbursement of research and development expenses and the acceleration of the transfer of information and materials as a reduction in licensing revenue.
-The Company recorded \$7.3 million in expenses incurred for the tenapanor clinical trial material from AstraZeneca during the year ended December 31, 2015.
+In the three months ended June 30, 2015, the

+Company recorded a \$15.0 million payment for the return of the licenses as well as a \$10.0 million payment for reimbursement of research and development expenses and the acceleration of the transfer of information and materials as a reduction in licensing revenue in the consolidated statements of operations.
+There has been no recognition of licensing revenue or collaborative development revenue since the termination of the AstraZeneca agreement in 2015.